 - 1 cup granulated sugar plus ¼ for coating

 - 2 egg yolks

-- 1 tsp pumpkin spice plus 1 tbsp for coating
+- 1 teaspoon pumpkin spice plus 1 tablespoon for coating

 - Start by preheating your oven to 350°F, middle shelf.